Emergency Services and Volunteers Fund

-The Fire Services Property Levy is NOT a Council charge, but is collected by Council on behalf of the State Government.
+The Emergency Services and Volunteer Fund is NOT a Council charge.
+It is a levy collected by Council on behalf of the State Government.

 How much will I need to pay?